filipaldi/text-composer/README.md

      Content from nested document B.
      ```

-   - After running the "Compile MD Document" command, a new file `main_document_compiled.md` will be created with the merged content.
+   - After running any of the compile commands, a new file will be created with the merged content in the selected location.

-## Conclusion
-Text Composer for Obsidian is a must-have tool for users who need to consolidate their notes into a single document efficiently.
-By automating the integration of linked documents, it saves time and enhances productivity, making it an essential plugin for your Obsidian workflow.

 ## License